"Big Lex" Scavenger Hunt

-Snap a picture of yourself holding "Big Lex" at each of these sites.
-Email all ten images to email@example.com.
+Snap a picture of yourself holding "Big Lex" at each of these sites and email all ten images to firstname.lastname@example.org.
+Email small file sizes, please.
 Be sure to include your name and mailing address.

-Stop by the new Lexington Visitors Center at 401 West Main Street before you start and we'll give you a "flat Big Lex" to use in your photos.
+Stop by the Lexington Visitors Center at 215 West Main Street before you start and we'll give you a "flat Big Lex" to use in your photos.
 Or you can print one from home.
 Just click here.

 #1.
-Near the new Lexington Visitors Center you'll find the historical marker that pays tribute to Lexington, the preeminent horse-racing legend of the 19th century.
+In front of The Square, across from Triangle Park, you'll find the historical marker that pays tribute to Lexington, the preeminent horse-racing legend of the 19th century.
 In addition to a successful career on the track, this stallion sired more than 600 foals, and more than one-third of his offspring were winners.
 This horse was the grandsire of Aristides, the first Kentucky Derby winner.
 He was inducted into the National Museum of Racing's Hall of Fame in 1955.

 #2.
 The famous 19th-century statesman Henry Clay lived here.
 Just a short distance from downtown, the home sits on a beautiful 20-acre wooded estate with an English parterre garden.
 A tour inside the 18- room mansion showcases Clay family belongings and memorabilia.
 Clay, most notably remembered as the "Great Compromiser", was good friends with Dr. Warfield, Lexington's breeder.
 Clay owned a horse by Lexington named Daniel Boone.